johnsonjh/VEDIT/README.md

 capability allows complex editing tasks to be performed automatically.
 Examples of such tasks include numerous search/replace operations on multiple files and source code translations.
 The command macros can be saved on disk for future use.
-On line help is available.
+Online help is available.

 You can edit files of virtually any size with little concern over the actual size of the files.
 You can also recover from common disk write